shyam0880/TuneHub-Backend/README.md

 # 🎶 TuneHub Backend

 A music streaming web application backend built with **Java, Spring Boot**, and **MySQL**, providing user management, song management, playlist management, and artist support via a RESTful API.
-This backend serves as the core for the **TuneHub Frontend** React application.
+This backend is the core for the **TuneHub Frontend** React application.

+👉 Check out the [TuneHub Frontend](https://github.com/shyam0880/TuneHub-Frontend) for the React-based UI and client logic.

 ---